dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

   $ ./mach bootstrap

-Then, in bootstrap, select the option for "Firefox for Android Artifact Mode," which will install the required tools (no need to do an actual build).
+Then, in bootstrap, select the option for "Datalus for Android Artifact Mode," which will install the required tools (no need to do an actual build).

 Next, make sure your Android device is ready to go.
 Local Android-device prerequisites are: